-Ahpra may require a candidate who cancels their registration for an MCQ examination session to submit a new application for registration as a Chinese medicine practitioner and to re-register for the examination as a new applicant.
+Ahpra may require a candidate who cancels their registration for a scheduled MCQ examination to submit a new application for registration as a Chinese medicine practitioner and to re-register for the MCQ examination as a new applicant.

 If a candidate cancels their scheduled MCQ examination less than 72 hours before the scheduled start time for the MCQ examination due to medical or compassionate reasons, the candidate must advise Ahpra of the reasons for not sitting the examination, before the scheduled start time of the examination.